amous123/BioGarage/README.md

 # bioGARAGE
-A website for UOttawa bioGARAGE
+bioGARAGE website for information and contact.

-Showcases bioGARAGE protocols and explains the purpose of it.

-Developpers: amous123